Important Dates for 2023!

 We can't expect United players to become models of exceptional sportsmanship and character, unless we as coaches and parents model the behavior we expect to see.
 We need to make sure that our words and actions, throughout the process and experience, remain positive and encouraging.
 We all need to set an example of proper behavior for our players, and for our community.

-Tryout and Player Evaluation Opportunities: Tryouts are open to ALL players, regardless of your immediate interest in playing soccer at the select-level.
-Tryouts are a great opportunity to work on your skills, learn a bit more about select-level play, and receive feedback from coaches on each player's areas of strength and areas of development.
+Tryout and Player Evaluation Opportunities: Tryouts are open to ALL players, regardless of your immediate interest in playing soccer at the premier-level.
+Tryouts are a great opportunity to work on your skills, learn a bit more about premier-level play, and receive feedback from coaches on each player's areas of strength and areas of development.
 There is no charge for tryouts.

 Registration: Players register for a single age group within their gender, and should attend the tryout session that corresponds with their birth year.
 Play-up requests/decisions are made on an individual basis after the conclusion of tryouts.